getnikola/plugins/v7/meta_template/README.md

 Finally, you will get the button as you expect.
 Easy.
 Doesn't it?

+The template accepts some classic html keywords such as 'title', 'href', 'url', 'target', 'src', 'style'.
+Alternatively for more general meta_templates the keywords 'template_00' through 'template_99' are accepted.

 Feel free to send your pull request to collaborate with more templates or supported options :)